Medically reviewed by Drugs.com. Last updated on Mar 16, 2023.

 While receiving this medicine, you will be exposed to radiation.
+Avoid close contact with infants and pregnant women for at least 12 hours after you receive this medicine.
 If you have any questions about this, talk to your doctor.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.